tanveerc/gulp-boilerplate/README.md

 ## Build

-The Grunt tasks will compile a test ready version of the project for you. in the '/builds/development' directory (with SASS source mapping.)
+The Gulp tasks will compile a test ready version of the project for you. in the '/builds/development' directory (with SASS source mapping.)